 When you select a 3D layer, the 3D panel shows the components of the associated 3D file.
 The top section of the panel lists the meshes, materials, and lights in the file.
 The bottom section of the panel shows settings and options for the 3D component selected in the top section.

-In Photoshop CS5 and Photoshop CS6, 3D functionality was part of Photoshop Extended.
+In Photoshop CS6, 3D functionality was part of Photoshop Extended.
 All features in Photoshop Extended are part of Photoshop CC.
 Photoshop CC does not have a separate Extended offering.

 3D panel overview